Kananaskis Hiking Tips: What First-Timers Should Know

 The newly upgraded Grassi Lakes parking lot.

-Don’t know where to start?
-Check out our list of 20 excellent easy hikes in Kananaskis Country.
+If you’d like to see our favorite hikes, check out our list of the best hikes in Kananaskis Country or these 20 excellent easy hikes in Kananaskis Country.

 It’s pretty difficult to forecast the weather in the mountains, especially in a place like Kananaskis Country.
 The mountains of Kananaskis are on the leeward side of the Continental Divide, meaning it is often dry, but can be subject to unpredictable weather coming in from the Pacific.

-A family hikes the Wind Ridge Trail in Kananaskis Country, Alberta.
+Celine Brewer, owner of TravelBanffCanada.com, hikes the Wind Ridge Trail in Kananaskis Country with her children.

-As mentioned, the weather can get very unpredictable in the mountains of Kananaskis Country.
-It can rain, snow or even get very warm at any time of year.
+Mountain weather in Kananaskis can change quickly; it can rain, snow or even get very warm at any time of year.

 The main point of this Kananaskis hiking tip is that you need to be prepared for a sudden change in the weather.
 For the most part, all of you will enjoy very nice weather during the prime Kananaskis hiking season.
 But, please heed my advice and bring some extra clothing in your day bag just in case.

 I give you this Kananaskis hiking tip in hopes that you’ll do better than me.
-I’m often guilty of looking outside, seeing a sunny sky and then leaving for a hike without properly preparing.
-And I often regret it.
+I’m frequently guilty of looking outside, seeing a sunny sky and then leaving for a hike without properly preparing, and I often regret it.
 You’ll be surprised at the sudden temperature differences if a dark cloud rolls in, or a brisk wind whips through the mountain valley.

 At a minimum, take a few moments to read our guide on how to dress for hiking in the Canadian Rockies – you’ll be glad you did!